sindef/dtquery/README.md

 Simple CLI tool for testing DNS servers.
-This is NOT for malicious intent and should only be used for load testing of a server.
+This is NOT for malicious intent and was only made for load testing of a server.
+This will not return an output of the query.
 Use a -h flag to see all the options.
-It generates random data for the DNS requests sent.

 Usage: dnstest [-h] [-c COUNT] [-s SERVER] [-t TIMEOUT] [-p PORT] [-S LENGTH] [-f LENGTH] [-r]